 Yale University is the ideal option for individuals thinking about a Drama & Theater Arts major.
 Yale University drama & theater arts graduates receive 37.2% more than the typical theater grad.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 Every student who is interested in Drama & Theater Arts needs to check out University of Pennsylvania.
-University of Pennsylvania drama & theater arts majors receive 31.4% more than the typical theater graduate.
+Students who graduate from the Theater program earn an average of $43,050 for their early career and $73,271 in their mid career.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Stanford University is among your best bets if you're planning on studying Drama & Theater Arts.
-Grads of the theater program state that they receive average early career income of theater and mid-career income of $70,457.
+Students from the Drama & Theater Arts major at Stanford University get 29.4% above the average college graduate with the same degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Brown University is among your best bets if you're planning on studying Drama & Theater Arts.
 Brown University drama & theater arts majors make 29.4% more than the average theater grad.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.